awietek/xdiag/docs/examples/tos_square_Heisenberg.md

 	```

-To run the above C++ code with the toml file below, one needs to execute the following command
+To run the above C++ code with the toml file, one needs to execute the following command

 ``` bash
 ./build/main n_sites n_up kname J1 seed